 Like previous installments in the Midnight Diner canon, the Netflix version is a string of isolated character studies that play out over various tasty-looking dishes, with each episode spotlighting a different dish that ends up being integral to the story.
 In “Corn Dog,” a juvenile fight between a famous stand-up comic and his young apprentice over a breaded sausage becomes a flashpoint for their troubled relationship.
 Likewise, “Omelette Rice” finds a brilliant young physicist and a Korean student realizing through their shared love of the fried egg dish that, heck, they’re not so different after all.
-Not by coincidence, patrons of the Midnight Diner have no choice but to face one another across the restaurant’s three-sided square table arrangement, making new connections—and unpleasant confrontations—pretty much inevitable.
+It’s no accident that patrons of the Midnight Diner have to face one another across the restaurant’s three-sided square table arrangement, since it makes new connections—and unpleasant confrontations—pretty much inevitable.

 The most successful episodes are the ones that stick to simple narratives with a classic feel, punctuated by moments of wry comic relief.
 “Corn Dog” nails the power shift that results when bigheaded comedy star Serao Que-Será starts losing fans to his assistant, rising TV actor Hajime, the bittersweet drama unfolding like an Annie Hall-era Woody Allen film.

-Other episodes, however, rely too heavily on expository dialogue to hold our attention.
-In “Sour Plum & Plum Wine,” a produce store owner delivers a four-minute monologue to The Master about why he needs to break his addiction to his mother’s sour plums, when we could have understood him better with a 20-second scene of him struggling to tear himself away from the jar.
-Luckily, the vignette structure keeps things moving, piquing our interest in the next episode with a fresh set of characters.
+The show only begins to falter with episodes like “Sour Plum & Plum Wine,” where the show’s creative team overstuffs the narrative with dialogue, stretching our patience thin and forgetting the golden rule of show, don’t tell.
+Here, a produce store owner delivers a four-minute monologue to The Master about why he needs to break his addiction to his mother’s sour plums, when we could have understood him better with a 20-second scene of him struggling to tear himself away from the jar.
+Luckily, the vignette structure keeps us hooked on the series, since we know each new episode will treat us to a fresh set of characters.